 The reason for the first two instructions relates to the way the case notes are written.
 Often, they will be ungrammatical, for example, they hardly ever include articles such as “the” or “a”.
 They will often omit verbs, particularly auxiliary verbs, the verb “to be” and delexicalised verbs such as “make” and “do”.
 They are also often written in a list-like manner with an over-use of commas.
 For example “Depressive symptoms (reclusive, antisocial, irritable, agitation)”.

-If you were to copy the case notes into your letter as they are originally written.
+If you were to copy the OET writing notes into your letter as they are originally written.
 You would score very poorly in relation to both grammatical accuracy and language appropriacy.
 Sometimes, but it may not be immediately clear how to expand the information in the case notes appropriately.
 In this article, therefore, I will share some tips on how we can best approach this area of the task.

 1. Add an article

 The most obvious area where OET Writing candidates go wrong is that they do not use enough number of articles in their letters.
 So, in the case notes it says “6wk history progressively ↑ pain R and L knee joints”.
 The candidate might write: “Patient has six-week history of increasing pain in right and left knee joints”.
 Which communicates the information well enough.
 But it is not grammatical as it doesn’t include any articles.

 Instead, a better sentence would be: “The patient has a six-week history of progressively increasing pain in the right and left knee joints”.
 In this case, I’ve used articles appropriately thus, the sentence is grammatical.

 I have written another blog post on how to use articles effectively in OET Writing.
 But as a general rule, you need to use “a/an” for noun phrases which are countable and singular.
 That involves presenting new information to the reader.
 The “the” for noun phrases which present shared or previously expressed information to the reader.
 If unsure, check my other blog post and keep practicing this area of your grammar.